fgonzalezj/bci/README.md

 ```

 By default, the application will be available at http::localhost:8080 with the following endpoins:
-- Create a new user:
+- Create a new user, example in curl:
-Example in curl:
 ```
 curl --location --request POST 'localhost:8080/sign-up' \
   --header 'Content-Type: application/json' \